-YouTube knows this and does not care about your intellectual properties.
+YouTube knows this and does not care about your intellectual property.

-YouTube is the criminals stealing from artists around the world!
+YouTube is the criminal stealing from artists around the world!

-Individuals have no powerful law-firm, no agents that represent them.
+Individuals have no powerful law firm and no agents that represent them.
 Of course, We know this is what parliament/congress/senators are supposed to be there for.
-But with millions of dollars from Google funneled into their campaigns it’s easy for them to look the other way.
+But with millions of dollars from Google funneled into their campaigns, it’s easy for them to look the other way.
 That and most are so old they don’t even know what a computer is!

 A giant middle finger to your copyright claim and if you don’t like it you CAN take your ball and well… Be erased from existence.

 We could keep going on with other sites such as SwissCows, or StartPage, or half of what the sociopathic bloggers talk about when it comes to the ‘alternative’ Google search engines.
 When the truth is.
 There is no ‘alternative.’
-Just other sites putting a coat a paint on the same product.
+Just other sites putting a coat of paint on the same product.
 Google is the Monopoly for America and most of the world.
 The first page of almost any topic you type in will be filled with google-only content.
-They will steal other peoples data such as answer, recipes, formulas and paste it onto the search engine so you never have to leave Google.
-Unfortunetly, the american government does not seem all that keen on changing the direction of how information and innovation flows.
+They will steal other people’s data such as answers, recipes, and formulas, and paste it onto the search engine so you never have to leave Google.
+Unfortunately, the American government does not seem all that keen on changing the direction of how information and innovation flow.
 They’re happy with stagnation.
 They’re happy with everything existing as it is.

-Fact is, we’ll face the void alright because throughout the course of my existence I have deprived YouTube of about 20 dollars.
-Now, the conversion of investment of site versus a loss of revenue is terrible.
+The fact is, we’ll face the void alright because throughout the course of my existence, I have deprived YouTube of about 20 dollars.
+Now, the conversion of investment in the site versus a loss of revenue is terrible.
 But it’s the little victories that we like.

 Anyhow, for those who want to give it a go at self-hosting video blogging.
 Have the endurance of a God and balls that clink when you walk.
 Because it’s going to be a long haul.
 Until next time.